benjamin-recht/benjamin-recht.github.io/_posts/2018-02-14-reinforce-b.md

 	J(\vartheta) := \mathbb{E}_{p(\tau \vert \vartheta)}[ R[\tau]]\,.
 $$

-Our goal in reinforcment learning can now be even more compactly written as
+Our goal in reinforcement learning can now be even more compactly written as

 $$
 \begin{array}{ll}